elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 end
 ```

-What this function is going to do is to compare the player that's currently
+This function will compare the player that's currently signed in with the
-signed in with the player that is trying to be accessed.
-If a currently signed
+player account that is currently being accessed.
+If an authenticated player is
-in player is trying to access their own account, we just return the `conn` and
+trying to access their own account, we just return the `conn` and allow them to
-allow them to continue.
-If a player is trying to access an account that's not
+continue.
+If a player is trying to access an account that's not theirs, then we
-theirs, then we redirect back to the index page and provide the user a message
+redirect back to the index page and provide the user a message telling them
-telling them their account is not authorized.
+their account is not authorized.

 To get this working for the **Edit Player** page, add the following line above
 the `index/2` function in the `PlayerController` module: